Time for a new MongoDB GUI?

 The command must be a regular async JS function with a return value.

 This allows complex code with loops, conditions and variable initialization to be executed.
-This code must be a definition of a async function and should return something to see "results".
-You can use this to fetch and process data using JS code and return the result or update documents using a script with loop, etc. Examples:
+This code must be a definition of an async function and should return something to see "results".
+You can use this to fetch and process data using JS code and return the result or update documents using a script with loop, etc.

 async function run() {

-return await db.collection("").find({});
+return await MyCollection.find({});

 }